jooray/imap-readlater/README.md

 For each new e-mail in INBOX, if I got an e-mail from the same sender before and I never replied -> classify as "read later"
 Otherwise -> keep in inbox

+I was inspired by an excellent service called SaneBox.
+Although I love the service and would even pay for it, I can not give access to my e-mail to a third party for contractual reasons (and it would be difficult to let them reach my inbox anyway), I decided to do a much simpler version myself.
+I am still fan of SaneBox.

 Setup
 -----